BartMassey/ttt-bench/README.md

 * Haskell[imperative]: A relatively unoptimized imperative version using `Data.Array.IO` and sticking as closely as possible to the pseudocode.
-Compiled with GHC 8.0.2 with `-O2`.
+Compiled with GHC 8.2.2 with `-O2`.
 Ugly, and required some ugly plumbing.

 * Haskell[functional]: A reasonably natural pure-functional version of the Haskell code using `Data.Map` but following the general outline of the pseudocode.
-Compiled with GHC 8.0.2 with `-O2`.
+Compiled with GHC 8.2.2 with `-O2`.

 * Haskell[bobw]: A "best of both worlds" version of the Haskell code using `Data.Array.IO` but with cleaned-up functional style.
-Compiled with GHC 8.0.2 with `-O2`.
+Compiled with GHC 8.2.2 with `-O2`.

 * PHP: Contributed by Matthew Slocum.
-Run with PHP 5.6.30.
+Run with PHP 5.6.33.

-* Python[pypy]: Using the PyPy JIT compiler version 5.9.0 with GCC 7.2.0.
+* Python[pypy]: Using the PyPy JIT compiler version 6.0.0 with GCC 7.3.0.

+* Python[nuitka]: Using the Nuitka compiler version 0.5.29.1.

-* Python[python3]: Using stock Python3 version 3.6.3.
+* Python[python3]: Using stock Python3 version 3.6.5.

-* Erlang[beam]: Compiled to BEAM bytecode using `erlc` 20.1.7.
+* Erlang[beam]: Compiled to BEAM bytecode using `erlc` 1.20.3.6.

   Erlang has about 1s of startup overhead, including a noticeable amount of time to stop after printing the